 Comparison of the chain-reaction model with the analytical solution

 Before assessing the CRM against experimental results, we first theoretically compare CRM’s performance with the analytical solution of the population balance model.
 Since the aggregation rate constants of S-CRM and C-CRM, ΛS and ΛC, are not expected to scale with the attachment efficiency in the analytical solution of the Smoluchowski model which is assumed to be one, we tried to fit the modified CRMs to the analytical solution by adjusting ΛS and ΛC as free parameters.
 Over 100 min aggregation, within a fairly broad range of conditions, i.e., varying q within 1-3, Df within 1.5-2.5, primary particle size, a0, between 200 and 300 nm, and initial concentration, C0, between 10 and 50 mg/L, which were totally 99 cases, the S-CRM was able to fit the total number of particles over time produced by the analytical solution (assuming α =1) very well with a mean NSE of 0.990±0.01 (Table S1).
 In a similar condition, but with a0 range of 300 and 400 nm, and C0 range of 1 and 10 mg/L (99 cases), the C-CRM was able to fit the analytical solution with a lower mean NSE 0.804±0.230 compared to that of S-CRM (Table S2).
 It appears that fractal dimension is the most sensitive factor in controlling the C-CRM goodness-of-fit.
 Using C-CRM, an increase in Df, reduces NSE significantly whereas using S-CRM, an increase in Df elevates NSE.
-The reason for such behaviours is not clear although they can arise from numerical difficulties at very high aggregation rates required to synchronize the numerical model with the assumption of α =1 in the analytical solution as well as simplifying basic assumptions of the analytical solution such as collision frequency being described only by Brownian.
-Thus, the values of fitted α are not shown here as will also be discussed in Section 4.3.
-Overall these results suggest that the modified CRM is able to describe the aggregation phenomena in most of cases when compared to a simplified analytical solution.
+The results of the aggregation rate constants for S-CRM and C-CRM fitted to analytical solution outputs are shown in Figs. S1 and S2.
+These results indicate that aggregation rate constants vary with factors that can affect the particle size distribution grid, i.e., q, Df, and a0, and parameters which can impact the collision frequency, i.e., C0.
+The reason for such behaviours is not clear although they can arise from numerical difficulties at very high aggregation rates required to synchronize the numerical model with the assumption of α =1 in the analytical solution as well as simplifying basic assumptions of the analytical solution such as collision frequency being described only by the Brownian collisions.
+Overall, these results suggest that the modified CRM is able to describe the aggregation phenomenon in most of cases when compared to a simplified analytical solution.

 Experimental results